WORK PERMIT PROCESSING

-What if I attend a Private School, can I get a Work Permit?
+What if I attend a Private School or an Online School, can I get a Work Permit?

 At what age can I get a Work Permit?

 In most cases, students must be at least 14 years of age to get a work permit.
-Infants to 17-year-olds can get an entertainment work permit to work in the movies, on television, or do modeling.
-Other than this, workers under 14 years of age may do babysitting, yard work, and paper routes which do not require work permits.
+Infants to 17-year-olds can get an ENTERTAINMENT WORK PERMIT (see below for application and instructions) to work in the movies, on television, or do modeling.
+Other than this, workers under 14 years of age may do babysitting, yard work, and paper routes that do not require work permits.
 Although 14 and 15-year-olds may get work permits, most employers will not hire students under age 16.
-This is because the workers compensation insurance usually does not cover workers under age 16.
-Workers compensation insurance is a type of insurance employers are legally required to have that helps pay medical bills when workers get injured on the job.
+This is because worker's compensation insurance usually does not cover workers under age 16.
+Worker's compensation insurance is a type of insurance employers are legally required to have that helps pay medical bills when workers get injured on the job.

 To get or keep a Work Permit, must I attend school?

 Yes!
 Requiring work permits for minors ensures that they stay in school and have parent or guardian permission to have a job.
 Without school attendance or permission from a parent or guardian, no work permit may be issued.
 If a student drops out of school, a work permit may still be obtained if he or she enrolls in continuation school, adult school, ROP (Regional Occupational Program), or community college classes.